lauslim12/attendance/server/systemd.md

 # Server `systemd` Configuration

 Two default service names: `attendance-api.service` and `attendance-web.service`.
-Be sure to replace the `ophelia` with your username. `ophelia` is a random name and it means nothing.
+Be sure to replace the `<YOUR_LINUX_USERNAME>` with your username and do not copy-paste this.
 Configurations are adapted from [Raspberry IoT Dashboard](https://github.com/lauslim12/raspberry-iot-dashboard).

 ## `attendance-api.service`